zaoyang/30-days-of-web-development/day-04/day-04.cq.md

 You don't need to be an Operating System expert to be a Web Developer.
 You should, however, as a developer, understand some of the fundamentals.

 Code doesn't just run on its own.
 When you write programs or applications for other people to use, they will be using computers.
 And guess what those computers will be using to run your programs or application?
-An operating system.
+An Operating System.

 What if you write a fantastic web application, but it zaps all of your users' RAM?
 Your users probably won't be that happy.
-If you've ever had the pleasure of using Microsoft Excel, you'll know that once you make anything slightly North of complicated on that program, your computer comes to a screeching halt, because it has taken all your computer's RAM trying to run.
+If you've ever had the pleasure of using Microsoft Excel, you'll know that once you make anything slightly North of complicated on that program, your computer comes to a screeching halt.
+Why?
+Because Microsoft Excel uses a lot of your computer's RAM trying to run.

-In our next blog post, we'll setup one last web developer tool by installing a text editor.
+In our next blog post, we'll set up one last Web Developer tool by installing a text editor.